The comfort guide

 Sleeping Positions: A firm mattress is ideal for those who sleep on their back or stomach, and will help to keep your spine in a natural shape.
 Those who are of a heavier weight and who sleep on their side might also prefer a firmer comfort level as this will provide additional support without putting too much pressure on hips and shoulders.

-Support: Often classed as an orthopaedic mattress, an extra firm mattress provides solid support with very little cushioning or contouring when pressure is applied to the mattress.
+Support: Often classed as the most supportive mattress, an extra firm mattress provides solid support with very little cushioning or contouring when pressure is applied to the mattress.

 Sleeping Positions: Those who sleep on their back or stomach will usually find that an extra firm mattress will help to keep their spine in its natural alignment, though the additional firmness may not be to their liking.
 Those of a heavier weight may prefer an extra firm comfort feel as the spring system will offer added support.